Post-Primary Assessment and Diagnosis – English (PPAD-E)

 A standardisation study involving a representative sample of over 1,700 first year students was carried out in autumn 2019 and the test is now available for administration to first year students, accompanied by autumn norms.

-Future work on the PPAD-E is likely to entail the establishment of norms for other age and year groups, as well as an online version of some parts of the test.
+Future work on the PPAD-E is likely to entail the establishment of an Irish-language version of the assessments, norms for other age and year groups, as well as an online version of some parts of the test.

 The need for PPAD-E